osmandapp/web/main/docs/user/plugins/accessibility.md

-## Setup
+## Required Setup Parameters

 To activate device's accessibility features in OsmAnd, you need to make the following settings:

-1. Enable the [Accessibility plugin](../plugins/index.md#enable--disable) in the Plugins section of the Main menu.
+1. Enable the [Accessibility plugin](../plugins/index.md#enable--disable) in the Plugins section of the main menu.
 2. Turn on accessibility mode on the Android system.
 3. Make the necessary settings in the plugin's [Settings menu](#plugin-settings).